AlexandrGolan/Roulette/README.md

-##Build

-'''gcc  roulette.c -o roulette -lncurses'''
+#Roulette CLI game

+#Build

+'''sudo make'''

 #How to play:

 1.Run the roulette binary

-2.Initially,you have 1,000 TuxBucks
-  in the BID field enter the desired bet amount,for example, 100
+2.Initially,you have 1,000 TuxBucks in the BID field enter the desired bet amount,for example, 100

-3.After entering the bet,use the arrows
-  to select the desired bet option
-  (navigating the field may not work correctly,sorry in advance.)
+3.After entering the bet,use the arrows to select the desired bet option (navigating the field may not work correctly,sorry in advance.)

 4.Wait the result